Audrey Kirchner is an MT/HDS as well as an online instructor who has worked online for decades.

 Ergonomic Computer Mouse

-Just as important as ergonomic keyboards is the ergonomics of the mouse we use for computer work, both for medical transcriptionists and for just everyday computer users.
+Just as important as ergonomic keyboards is the ergonomics of the mouse we use for computer work, both for medical transcriptionists and just everyday computer users.

 Mouse injuries are one of the most common ailments for computer users and produce such maladies as thumb tendinitis or forearm tendinitis.

 A commonly missed point about the computer mouse is that the mouse needs to be sized to fit the user's hand!
-I have relatively small hands and having to use a large mouse that is too big to fit my hand comfortably always flares up my thumb and wrist pain.
-I tend to buy the smallest mouse I can find because it is much easier for me to use quickly and I find that it reduces the stretching I have to do with fingers and wrist.
+I have relatively small hands, and having to use a large mouse that is too big to fit my hand comfortably always flares up my thumb and wrist pain.
+I tend to buy the smallest mouse I can find because it is much easier for me to use quickly, and I find that it reduces the stretching I have to do with my fingers and wrist.